yoyojacky/deskpidocs/wiki/docs/super4c.md

 * Using a computer as an example:
 The Super4C's WiFi defaults to `AP mode`.
-First, connect your computer's WiFi to the network named `Super4C` with the defualt password `12345678`.
+First, connect your computer's WiFi to the network named `Super4C` with the default password `12345678`.
 Then, enter the IP address `192.168.4.1` in a web browser and press `Enter`.

 ![webpage2](./imgs/super4c/webpage2.png)